<server>

 After running a test, fix any errors.

-1. Review test errors in the XML by clicking a failing test’s name from the Testing panel.
+Review test errors in the XML by clicking the name of the failing test from the Testing panel.

 You can also review the test results in the Test Results panel by clicking the failing test in the test logs.
 For example: